Introduction

 Professional & Proven

-Developed by Georg Ringer, one of the most active TYPO3 core developers.
-Used in production by hundreds of agencies worldwide.
+Built by Georg Ringer, one of the most active TYPO3 core developers, and used in production by hundreds of agencies worldwide.

 Open Source & Extensible

-GPL license, active community, regular updates.
-Custom features can be developed.
+GPL licence, an active community and regular updates.
+Custom features can be built on top.

 Time & Cost Savings